These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to report flare-ups because the exam day is a 'good day'

-Why: C&P exams capture a single moment in time.
+C&P exams capture a single moment in time.
 If your condition fluctuates and you happen to present on a low-symptom day, your rating may reflect only that snapshot rather than your typical or worst-day experience.

-Do this instead: Proactively state: 'Today is a relatively better day for me.
+Instead: Proactively state: 'Today is a relatively better day for me.
 On my worst days, which happen X times per week, my symptoms are...'
 Bring a symptom diary or buddy statement documenting flare-up history.
 The flare-up description field in the DBQ (PUBLICDBQMUSCWRIST_279) must be filled out based on your verbal report.

 Impact: All rating levels - flare-ups can establish a higher effective rating under 38 CFR 4.59